GatherPress/gatherpress/readme.md

 ### What external services are used in GatherPress?

-- Mapping Services: We use OpenStreetMap (coming soon) and Google Maps to display meeting locations on a map.
+- Mapping Services: We use OpenStreetMap and Google Maps to display meeting locations on a map.
 To achieve this, we send the address to OpenStreetMap or Google Maps for rendering.
 - Calendar Integration: GatherPress also supports "Add to Calendar" functionality using Google Calendar and Yahoo!
 Calendar.

 ### Configure GatherPress